MozerWang/MozerWang.github.io/_pages/about.md

 # Research 🔍
 I am broadly interested in natural language processing and large language models.
-My current research focuses on **1) LLM-based Social Agent, 2) LLM Role-play, and 3) LLM-based RL.**
+My current research focuses on **1) LLM-based Social Agent, 2) LLM Role-play,** and **3) LLM-based RL.** I'm open to discussing potential partnerships and collaboration.
+Please feel free to reach out if you're interested in working together.

 # News 📰
 [2025.05] Got two papers accepted by **ACL 2025** , congrats to all co-authors🎉!